SELLING A HOME FOR

 Selling both homes is often the best option when merging families that include children; it prevents one set of kids from feeling like their space has been invaded by another group of kids who feel like the invaders.
 Homes often come with years of good (and bad) memories – moving on (literally) is a way to build new memories with your spouse.

 When selling both homes comes into view, establishing a comprehensive plan becomes necessary to simplify the process – talk with a REALTOR® to establish a game plan.

 Rent out one (or both homes)

-There are a lot of reasons why you may want to rent out one or both homes – real estate is often a sound investment, and like any investment be sure to weigh the benefits against the risks.
-Since you already recognize the tremendous benefits of real estate investment let’s cover some of the most common risks that may not be at the top of your mind.
+There are many reasons you may want to rent out one or both homes – real estate is often a sound investment, and like any investment, be sure to weigh the benefits against the risks.
+Since you already recognize the tremendous benefits of real estate investment, let’s cover some of the most common risks that may not be on your mind.

 - If your home(s) still have a mortgage payment, it often doesn’t take much of a hiccup to add financial strain.
 Be sure you can comfortably afford periods of rental vacancy.

 - Unlike most stocks, selling a home isn’t instantaneous; and to prevent emotional decisions regarding your new real estate holdings, you ought to have a written understanding of your financial goals related to the properties AND a firm understanding of the conditions in which you will sell.

 - Becoming market unaware.
 When you’re living in the neighborhood, it’s easy to see what’s going on, who’s selling, who’s moving in, and what new developments are going on around you.
 These small changes over time influence your local market – and as such, you’re in a better position to understand when you might want to sell or even improve your property.
 When you’re not around, these things could land up being a bad surprise that diminishes property value hurting your ability to maximize your investment potential.